 Board Election & Nomination Information

 Each member of MFCU’s Board of Directors serves a 3-year term.
 Each year the Nominating Committee nominates candidates to fill expiring terms or vacant positions.
-For 2018, incumbents Leslie Halligan and Don Creveling have been nominated to fill the two 3-year Board positions open for election this year.
+Board of Directors incumbents Leslie Halligan and Don Creveling have been nominated for the two three-year posts open for election this year.
 Following the MFCU bylaws, since there were no additional nominees by petition and the number of nominees equals the number of positions to be filled, the election will not be conducted by vote, but will be declared by acclamation at the Annual Meeting.
 Nominations from the floor will not be accepted.

 The Annual Meeting will be held June 20, 2018 at the Caras Park Pavilion, Missoula, MT.
 Check out our website for more details after May 7, 2018.